 Sample Size for Normality Tests in PASS

 PASS includes procedures for power analysis and sample size calculations for eight different tests of normality.
 The normality calculation procedures are easy-to-use and validated for accuracy.
-For more details about normality tests in PASS, we recommend you download and install the free trial of the software.
+For more details about normality tests in PASS, we recommend you download and install the free trial

 The Normality Calculation procedures in PASS allow you to study the power and sample size of eight statistical tests of normality:

 Since there are no formulas that allow the calculation of power directly, simulation is used.
 This gives you the ability to compare the adequacy of each test under a wide variety of situations, using any of several different simulation distributions.